 How to Stop Oscar Fish Aggression?

-Oscars battle in different ways, they may push each other around and will regularly jump at one another.
-Another form of aggression in Oscars is”jaw” or “lip” locking.
+Oscars battle in different ways.
+They may push each other around and will regularly jump at one another.
+Another form of aggression in Oscars is ”jaw” or “lip” locking.
 This is the point at which they confront each other head-on and attempt and seize each other’s mouths.

-How to stop Oscar Fish aggression?
+How to stop Oscar Fish’s aggression?
 Even if the Oscars initially hurt each other, don’t be excessively rushed and part them up straight away.
 Watch their conduct and see what they do in the middle of these episodes of savagery.

 Oscar Fish Fighting – Stop it, Mating?
 Aggression (Video)

-More about Oscar fish’s aggression
+More about Oscar Fish’s Aggression

 The only way you can check whether you have a reproducing pair or not is by observing eggs being laid and the male fertilizing them.
 When you have watched your Oscars doing this two or multiple times, you will realize what signs to search for.

-In the wild, fish frequently show territorial nature.
+In the wild, fish frequently show a territorial nature.
 If you are encountering hostility where one Oscar is picking and harassing another, it likely could be a case of Oscars fighting over their territory.

 This may allow the other fish to find a territory for themselves instead of getting singled out wherever they are in the tank.